Yasir323/mqttPubSub/README.md

 ### A detailed overview of each service and design choices.
 1. **Mosquitto MQTT Broker:** This is the mqtt broker (eclipse-mosquitto).
 Here's the <a href="https://hub.docker.com/_/eclipse-mosquitto">documentation</a>.
 2. **Publisher:** The publisher publishes message to the broker, the topic can be configured in .env file by default it is `temperatureReadings`.
-The number of publishers and the rate at which each device pub;ishes data can also be configured in the .env file.
+The number of publishers and the rate at which each device publishes data can also be configured in the .env file.
+Also, for the sake of simplicity, threads have not been used for simulating `n` publishers.
 3. **Subscriber:** The subscriber subcribes to a given topic and the moment it receives a message, it is pushed to a queue.
 A worker thread is listening to the queue and it updates the latest readings in redis and when the number of readings reaches the `BATCH_SIZE`, it pushes the batch to mongo.
 By default the Nnumber of workers is set to 1 and batch size is set to 100, both of which can be configured in the .env config file.
 4. **Redis:** This is the <a href="https://hub.docker.com/_/redis">official redis docker image</a> available on docker hub.
 5. **MongoDB:** This is the <a href="https://hub.docker.com/_/mongo">official mongo docker image</a> available on docker hub.